attef/public_sl_react-test-front/README.md

 ## Once you've done

-Push your work on a new branch using this pattern `/[firstname]-[lastname]`
-or fork the repos and send us the link of your repos
+Fork the repos and send us the link of your repos

 Good luck !